FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-24-Are-Antivirus-Programs-Obsolete?.md

 So by now you know that antivirus programs use signature and heuristic based approaches to protect you from threats out there.
 What other ways are left to find threats?
 Let's talk about **behavioral based approaches**.

+First, let's back up and think about this more practically.
+If you were a detective trying to pinpoint a suspect, what might you do?
+You could look in your database and determine whether they